 Services generally can be provided at a location that best meets the beneficiary's needs.
-However some services must be provided at a specific location.
-Refer to the Attachment C, Service Definitions, for specific information about any limitations on when a service can be provided.
+Services may be provided in a hotel, shelter, church or other setting based on the beneficiary's needs.
+However, some services must be provided at a specific location.
+Refer to the Attachment C,

+Service Definitions, for specific information about any limitations on where a service can be provided.